 - 9.1.
-The designated and deputy designated safeguarding leads will complete Level 4/5 training in safeguarding and Child Protection every two years. - 9.2.
-The other deputy Head and all Achievement co-ordinators, the SENCo, Pastoral Managers, Student Isolation Room Manager, Student Services Office Manager and Assistant (Family and Health) will all complete Level 3 training in Safeguarding and Child Protection every three years. - 9.3.
-All teaching staff, the Site Team and groundsmen and administrative staff all complete Level 1 training every three years, and receive regular updates via staff bulletin, INSET days or staff briefing announcements. - 9.4.
+The Designated Safeguarding Lead will enable regular safeguarding training for staff which is integrated, aligned and considered as part of the whole school safeguarding approach. - 9.2.
+The designated and deputy designated safeguarding leads will complete Level 4/5 training in safeguarding and Child Protection every two years. - 9.3.
+The other deputy Head and all Achievement co-ordinators, the SENCo, Pastoral Managers, Student Isolation Room Manager, Student Services Office Manager and Assistant (Family and Health) will all complete Level 3 training in Safeguarding and Child Protection every three years. - 9.4.
+All teaching staff, the Site Team and groundsmen and administrative staff all complete Level 1 training every three years, and receive regular updates via staff bulletin, INSET days or staff briefing announcements. - 9.5.
+Senior Mental Health Leads will complete updates and relevant training refreshers as requested. - 9.6.
+If any required training is felt necessary during the academic year for any members of the pastoral or teaching staff, this should be promoted and offered via the DSL or deputy - 9.7.
 A log of training is kept and updated.
-This is held in the admin office. - 9.5.
-The annual report to governors should include staff training on safeguarding and child protection completed by staff that year. - 9.6.
-The school will continue to strive for an outstanding provision of safeguarding across the school, meeting and going beyond requirements. - 9.7.
+This is held in the admin office by Mrs Jo Stephens

+- 9.8.
+The annual report to governors should include staff training on safeguarding and child protection completed by staff that year. - 9.9.
+The school will continue to strive for an outstanding provision of safeguarding across the school, meeting and going beyond requirements. - 9.10.
 Appendix 7 has a list of useful websites related to the content of this policy.

-Reviewed for approval by the Ethos Committee in September 2019
+Reviewed for approval by the Ethos Committee in September 2021